MCKnaus/NuisanceParameters/README.md

 <!-- badges: end -->

 `NuisanceParameters` lets you estimate conditional expectations that can later be used to estimate target causal parameters of interest.
-Among others, it is an implementation of double/debiased machine learning framework as proposed by Chernozhukov et al. (2018).
+It implements the double/debiased machine learning framework of Chernozhukov et al. (2018).

 A defining feature of the package is its use of supervised machine learning (“grey box”) algorithms, which — following a general framework